There is one option which I always wish Excel should have and that's count number of words from a cell.

+There is one option that I always wish Excel should have, and that is counting the number of words from a cell.
 If you work in MS Word there is an inbuilt option on the status bar which shows you how many words are there in the sheet.

 But when it comes to Excel there is no such option to count words.
 You can count the number of cells which have text but not actual words in them.

-As you know, in Excel, we have functions and you can use them to calculate almost everything.
+As you know, in Excel, we have functions, and you can use them to calculate almost everything.
 You can create a formula that can count words from a cell.

-1. The Formula to Count Words from a Cell
+1. Count Words from a Single Cell

 When you refer to a cell using this formula, it will return 7 in the result.
 And yes, you have a total of 7 words in the cell.

 Before getting into this formula just think this way.
 In a normal sentence if you have eight words then you will definitely have 7 spaces in those words.
+Right?

-And in the second and third part, you have combined SUBSTITUTE with LEN to remove spaces from the cell and then count the characters.
+In the first part, you used the LEN function to count the number of characters from cell A1.
+And in the second and third parts, you have combined SUBSTITUTE with LEN to remove spaces from the cell and then count the characters.
+At this point, you have an equation like this.

-And when you subtract both of these numbers gets the number of spaces and in the end, you have to add one in it.
+The total number of characters with spaces and the total number of characters without spaces.
+And when you subtract both numbers get the number of spaces and in the end, you must add one to it.
 It returns 7 in the result which is the total number of words in the cell.

-This formula will first check the cell and only return word count if there is a value in the cell.
+This formula will first check the cell and only return the word count if there is a value in the cell.

-Using a UDF
+2. Using a UDF

 Apart from the above formulas, I have written a small code to create a UDF for this.
-This code will help you to create a custom function which will simply return the word count.
+This code will help you to create a custom function that will simply return the word count.
+In short, you don’t need to combine any functions.

 Function MyWordCount(rng As Range) As Integer